-At June 30, 2023 and 2022, fair value for beneficial interest in assets held by Community Foundation are classified as Level 2 because fair value is readily determinable from statements published by the Community Foundation.
+At June 30, 2023, fair value for beneficial interest in assets held by Community Foundation are classified as Level 2 because fair value is readily determinable from statements published by the Community Foundation.
+There were no assets or liabilities requiring classification in the fair value hierarchy as of June 30, 2024.